-To Configure the Sync Destination
+To Configure the Sync Destination Using dsconfig Interactive

 - 1. On the Synchronization Server Configuration console main menu, type the number corresponding to set up the Sync Destination. - 2.
-On the Sync Destination Management menu, type 2 to create a new Sync Destination. - 3.
-Next, on the Sync Destination Type menu, enter the number corresponding to the Sync type (1 for UnboundID Directory Server, 2 for Microsoft Active Directory, 3 for JDBC Sync, 4 for Sun DS Sync).
-In this example, type 1 for UnboundID Sync Destination. - 4.
+On the Sync Destination Management menu, type the number corresponding to creating a new Sync Destination.

+- 3. Next, on the Sync Destination Type menu, enter the number corresponding to the Sync type (1 for UnboundID Directory Server, 2 for Microsoft Active Directory, 3 for JDBC Sync, 4 for Sun DS Sync).
+In this example, type the number for UnboundID Sync Destination. - 4.
 Next, you will be prompted to enter a name for the Sync Destination.
 Enter a unique name for the Sync Destination. - 5.
 On the Base DN Property menu, enter the base DN for the Sync Destination.
-In this example, type dc=example, dc=com, and then press Enter when prompted to complete the step. - 6.
+In this example, type dc=example,dc=com, and then press Enter when prompted to complete the step. - 6.
 On the Server Property menu, select the external servers that will be part of the Sync Destination topology.
 You can enter the number corresponding to the external servers separated by commas (e.g., "1,2"). - 7.
-On the Sync Destination Properties menu, type \mathbf{f} to save and apply the changes.
+On the Sync Destination Properties menu, type f to save and apply the changes.

-Configuring a Sync Pipe Using dsconfig Interactive Mode
+Configuring a Sync Pipe Using dsconfig Interactive